gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/03-css-selectors/README.md

 <img src="https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/week-07/practice-css-selectors/phase4.png"
     width="316"
-    alt="Hide underlines on links in table of contents" style="border: solid grey 4px"
+    alt="Hide underlines on links in the table of contents" style="border: solid grey 4px"
 />

 ## Bonus Phase - Hover state and child combinators

+_Note: There are no tests for this phase._

 While continuing to hide the underlines on links in default or visited states, show the underline and make the link text bold when the user hovers their mouse over each link.
-This should apply to all links in the page (see introduction, table of contents, and closing sections).
+This should apply to all links on the page (see the introduction, table of contents, and closing sections).
 The designer created this mockup to show the desired effect.

 <img src="https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/week-07/practice-css-selectors/phase5a.png"
     width="294"
-    alt="Show underlines on roll over of links in the table of contents" style="border: solid grey 4px"
+    alt="Show underlines on rollover of links in the table of contents" style="border: solid grey 4px"
 />

-Finally, for the links in introduction and closing sections (the `<pre>` blocks), please make all the links show as black text in all states.
+Finally, for the links in the introduction and closing sections (the `<pre>` blocks), please make all the links show as black text in all states.

 <img src="https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/week-07/practice-css-selectors/phase5b.png"
     width="415"
-    alt="Mockup of black link in introduction"
-    style="border: solid grey 4px"
+    alt="Mockup of a black link in introduction" style="border: solid grey 4px"
 />

 <img src="https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/week-07/practice-css-selectors/phase5c.png"
     width="415"
-    alt="Mockup of black link on roll over in introduction" style="border: solid grey 4px"
+    alt="Mockup of black link on rollover in introduction" style="border: solid grey 4px"
 />